Jean Segura Player Props: Marlins vs. Braves

-After batting .176 with a double and an RBI in his past 10 games, Jean Segura and the Miami Marlins take on the Atlanta Braves (who will hand the ball to Bryce Elder) at 7:20 PM ET on Wednesday.
+On Tuesday, Jean Segura (.212 batting average in his past 10 games, with two doubles, a walk and two RBI) and the Miami Marlins play the Atlanta Braves, whose starting pitcher will be Bryce Elder.
+First pitch is at 6:40 PM ET.

-He had a hitless performance in his previous game (0-for-4) against the Braves.
+In his last game he had a hitless performance (0-for-4) against the Cubs.

 Jean Segura Game Info & Props vs. the Braves